edgedb/easy-edgedb/README.md

 }
 ```

 This is similar, just properties with strings.
 The book Dracula was published in 1897 when spelling for cities was sometimes different.
-All cities have a name in the book, but some won't need a different modern name.
+All cities have a name in the book (that's why it's `required`), but some won't need a different modern name.
 Vienna is still Vienna, for example.
 We are imagining that our game will link the city names to their modern names so we can easily place them on a map.

 ## Migration